Teacher - Music (SA)

 Education and Training:

 To become a music teacher you usually have to complete a degree in education, specialising in music or performing arts.
-Alternatively, you can undertake a music degree or an arts degree majoring in music, followed by a postgraduate qualification in education.
+Alternatively, you can undertake a music degree or an arts degree majoring in music, followed by a postgraduate qualification in education or teaching.

 Entry to postgraduate courses usually requires completion of an appropriate bachelor degree.
-A number of universities in Australia offer postgraduate courses in education.
+A number of universities in Australia offer postgraduate courses in education and teaching.
 They may be available by distance education.
 Contact Open Universities Australia or the universities you are interested in for more information as requirements may change.

 No formal qualifications are required to be a private music teacher, but they may be an advantage.
 Membership (and possibly accreditation) of the Music Teachers Association of South Australia may also be an advantage.

-Teaching in government or non-government schools in SA requires registration with the Teachers Registration Board of South Australia.
+Teaching in schools in SA requires registration with the Teachers Registration Board of South Australia.
 Contact the board for details.

-Some people who have reached a certain level of musical competence set themselves up as private music teachers, even though they have not completed a training course.
+Some people who have reached a certain level of musical competence set themselves up as private music teachers, even if they have not completed a training course.

 While the following courses are related to this occupation, they may not necessarily lead directly to employment, nor provide the most direct pathway to the occupation.
 Courses which provide preliminary or informal training, as well as those which provide additional job skills following initial qualifications may also be listed.